Draw near, and gather round the FFFFire for this very Christmas edition of Funtabulous medical trivia.

 - Also known as Alpine Eye

-- Which syndrome characterized by the association of polycystic ovaries and incomplete emptying of the bladder associated with abnormal electromyographic activity?
+- Which syndrome characterised by the association of polycystic ovaries and incomplete emptying of the bladder associated with abnormal electromyographic activity?

 - Fowler-Christmas-Chapple syndrome [Reference]